zllovesuki/dermail-api/API.md

 - POST /__VERSION__/read/getFoldersInAccount (Returns a list of folders in an Account)
 - POST /__VERSION__/read/getFolder (Returns a Folder)
 - POST /__VERSION__/read/getMailsInFolder (Returns a list of emails in a Folder)
+- POST /__VERSION__/read/getUnreadCountInAccount (Returns unread counts of all folders in an account)
 - POST /__VERSION__/read/getMail (Returns a Message)
 - POST /__VERSION__/read/getAddress (Returns friendlyName of an email address)
 - POST /__VERSION__/read/getFilters (Returns a list of Filters of an Account)